Creating flows for an API from scratch

 5. Click Save to save your settings.

-Your publishing preferences are preserved for the lifetime of the flow in Designer.
+Your publishing preferences are preserved for the lifetime of the flow in App Connect.
 The preferences are retained when you stop and restart the API, or if you disable and then re-enable unified authoring.

 Note: If unified authoring is enabled, and you start your flow before you set publishing preferences for that flow, the last set of user preferences that were saved for a flow are used.
-If no preferences were previously set in the Designer instance, the API is published to the Default Plan in an auto-generated Product in a sandbox catalog in any of your discovered API Connect instances.
+If no preferences were previously set, the API is published to the Default Plan in an auto-generated Product in a sandbox catalog in any of your discovered API Connect instances.
 Therefore, to control where your API is published, you must ensure that you specify your preferred settings before you start the API.

 Note: If unified authoring is enabled, the API is added either to an auto-generated Product or to a stand-alone version of the existing Product that you selected, according to your preferences.
 The published Product contains only your API.